-"Ask Us", an online chat service, provides users with immediate responses to questions in real-time with library staff.
-It is available from the AJL and the Medical Sciences Library websites..
-Users can also submit queries and find answers in the Frequently Asked Questions at: http://uwi-sta.libanswers.com
+An online chat service which provides users with immediate responses to questions in real-time with library staff is available from the AJL, the Medical Sciences Library, the School of Education Library the Republic Bank Library & Information Resource Centre and the Norman Girvan Library websites.
+Users can also submit queries when staff is not online.
+Users can find answers in the Frequently Asked Questions at http://uwi-sta.libanswers.com at the Alma Jordan Library and the Medical Sciences Library.

-The Institutional Repository, UWISpace, (http://uwispace.sta.uwi.edu/dspace/) facilitates the collection, preservation, and distribution of the scholarly/research output of the University.
+The Institutional Repository, UWISpace, (uwispace.sta.uwi.edu/dspace/) facilitates the collection, preservation, and distribution of the scholarly/research output of the University.
+Researchers are also allowed to archive and preserve datasets generated by their research activities,

-UWIScholar (https://uwischolar.sta.uwi.edu) is our research information management system designed to aggregate and manage researcher (faculty and students) profiles and facilitate global networking and expertise discovery.
+UWIScholar (uwischolar.sta.uwi.edu) is our research information management system designed to aggregate and manage researcher (faculty and students) profiles and facilitate global networking and expertise discovery.
+The link to the dataset in UWISpace can be added to the list of research.